-I moved to Phoenix in 1993, with husband, eleven-year-old son, and our Labrador retriever, to build a science museum.
+I moved to Phoenix in 1993 with my husband, eleven-year-old son, and our Labrador retriever to build a science museum.

-Serving as CEO, I led the team that opened the Arizona Science Center and later welcomed nearly 400,000 visitors each year.
+Serving as CEO, I led the team that opened the Arizona Science Center and welcomed nearly 400,000 visitors each year.

 then sense of herself.
 So I felt compelled to write her story down, and then I realized I wanted to write more.
 Not analytic stuff about museums, but something looser and evocative.
 So I turned

 Writing as a "second act" is thrilling and humbling.
 I use skills and work habits learned in my

 motherhood, I’ve practiced yoga and dabbled in foreign languages.
 Born in a taxi in Manhattan, I studied at the Bronx High School of Science, Harvard University, and the University of California